vedatla/PyBrainFuck/README.md

 Usage
 =====
-* If no command line argument supplied, the program will run in the interactive mode.
+* If no command line argument is supplied, the program will run in the interactive mode.
   Providing that the last command entered isn't a comma, you can:
   * Type "r" on an empty line, to reset the tape and set the program counter